Antipsychotic Prescribing

 • IM: Extended release (after multiple doses): 4 days (deltoid administration); 5 to 7 days (gluteal administration).

-• Tablet: 3 to 5 hours; high-fat meals delay time to peak by 3 hours for aripiprazole and 12 hours for dehydro-aripiprazole.
+• Tablet: 3 to 5 hours; high-fat meals delay the peak time by 3 hours for aripiprazole and 12 hours for dehydro-aripiprazole.

 • Excretion: Feces (55%; 18% of the total dose as unchanged drug; 37% of the total dose as changed drug); urine (25%)